|

 First known as Walnut City, Rush Center was originally situated in the center of Rush County until the southern tier of townships was transferred to Pawnee County prior to 1874.

-Rush Center annually hosts one of the largest Saint Patricks Day Parade in the area.
+Rush Center annually hosts the largest Saint Patricks Day Parade in the area.
 Rush Center is also home to two of the county's largest industries; KBK Industries and Golden Belt Telephone.
-Learn more about Rush Center at www.skyways.org/towns/rushcenter
+Learn more about Rush Center at www.rushcounty.org/rushcenter

 Churches